 Now, how are financial freedom and financial independence different?

-Financial independence is a hard number with a formula.
-This means understanding exactly how much you need to earn through passive means to cover all of your expenses.
-Financial freedom is the ability to live the lifestyle you want without having to worry about your income.
+Financial independence is a complex number with a formula.
+This means understanding exactly how much you need to earn through passive means to cover your expenses.
+Financial freedom is living the lifestyle you want without worrying about your income.
 Passive income covers your living expenses so you can live without worry.

-The view of financial freedom that you would see if you were to climb a mountain is only halfway up the mountain of financial independence.
-The view is still beautiful, but we’re not quite at the top yet.
+The view of financial freedom you would see if you were to climb a mountain is only halfway up the mountain of financial independence.
+The idea is still beautiful, but we’re not quite at the top yet.

 Although you may have money, you can still be unhappy if you’re not living the life you want.
-Living in alignment with your goals and values is what it means to be financially free, not worrying about the cost.
+Living in alignment with your goals and values means being financially free and not worrying about the cost.

-A key differentiator between the two is mindset.
-Financial Independence (& in particular FIRE) focuses on savings and scarcity of money while Financial Freedom focuses more on abundance and creating more value in the world.
+A key differentiator between the two is the mindset.
+Financial Independence (& in particular FIRE) focuses on savings and scarcity of money, while Financial Freedom focuses more on abundance and creating more value in the world.

 How to Achieve Financial Freedom Through Investing in Real Estate

-More people have become millionaires by investing in real estate than through any other means.
+More people have become millionaires by investing in real estate than through other means.

 Why is that?
 What are some ways you could bring in additional streams of income?
-There are many things you could do, such as writing a book, starting a business, creating a new mobile app, or pursuing other ventures.
+You could do many things, such as writing a book, starting a business, creating a new mobile app, or pursuing other ventures.

 Okay, now let’s look at real estate.
 You can make money from real estate by buying a property and renting it out.
-Very similar to Monopoly & stacking up little green houses.
-Sounds simpler then those other complicated business ventures, right?
+Very similar to Monopoly & stacking up little greenhouses.
+Sounds more straightforward than those other complicated business ventures, right?

-This is what was going through the minds of all the real estate millionaires.
+This was going through the minds of all the real estate millionaires.

 You don’t need to be a rocket scientist to invest in real estate.
 Generating income does not require a lot of money.

-At 40PlusFinance.com we are big fans of Turnkey Real Estate Investing as the primary method in which we invest in real estate.
-If you aren’t familiar with the concept, make sure to check out our article, “What Is Turnkey Real Estate“.
+At 40PlusFinance.com, we are big fans of Turnkey Real Estate Investing as the primary method we invest in real estate.
+If you aren’t familiar with the concept, check out our article, “What Is Turnkey Real Estate.”

 Investing In Turnkey Rental Properties

-After you buy a property, you can then rent it out to someone who will pay you rent every month.
+After you buy a property, you can rent it to someone who will pay you monthly rent.
 The rent they pay is more than the mortgage, so you would have money left over every month.
 This particular property provides $3,000 of cash flow per year.
 Not bad for a $30,000 investment.

-While $250 a month is not a lot of money to retire on that is just one property.
-If you rented out five homes, you could make up to $1250 per month.
+While $250 a month is not a lot of money to retire, that is just one property.
+You could make up to $1250 monthly if you rented out five homes.

-You can read about our full plan for freedom in our laid out Financial Freedom Plan.
+You can read about our entire plan for freedom in our laid-out Financial Freedom Plan.

 There is no single solution that will lead to financial freedom.
-You have to create your own path by taking one small step at a time.
+You must create your path by taking one small step at a time.

 Investing In Real Estate Syndications

-Another way to invest in real estate is to invest in a real estate syndication, where a group of people invest together.
-This can be a good option if you don’t want to deal with the hassle of finding and fixing up a property yourself.
+Another way to invest in real estate is to invest in a real estate syndication, where a group of people invests together.
+This can be a good option if you don’t want to deal with the hassle of finding and fixing a property yourself.

-A real estate syndication is where a group of investors come together and each invest a certain amount of money.
+A real estate syndication is where a group of investors come together, each investing a certain amount of money.
 Together, they have enough money for the down payment and any renovations that need to be done.
-It’s similar to the rental home example, but on a larger scale.
+It’s similar to the rental home example but on a larger scale.

-The sponsors of an investment receive a portion of the profits, but the majority of the money goes to the people who invested.
+The sponsors of investment receive a portion of the profits, but most of the money goes to those who invested.

 This is an example of how much money you would make if you invested 50,000 dollars into a real estate syndication with a projected 10% return.
 You would make around 5,000 dollars a year, or 400 dollars a month.